The ‘Rosicrucan’ Sword which lay on the monument (now in Warwick Castle), identified by the V & A as an early 17th century ‘Robe sword’.

-The Collegiate Church of St Mary, Warwick.
+The Chapter House of the Collegiate Church of St Mary, Warwick is the "Mother Church" of the Freemasons.
 The small chapter house has seats for 8 canons and the Dean of St Mary's, but it is hard to see the canopied seats properly because the chamber is filled almost to the ceiling by the monument built by Sir Fulke Greville, Lord Brooke.
 The monument is quite plain, with a large black marble sarcophagus and pillars.
 It is unusually aligned North/South.

 Fulke Greville’s monument ‘robbed out’ in 1901

 An endoscopy on Fulke Greville, Lord Brooke’s monument was carried out by a leading expert in the field, Guy Edwards of Cliveden Conservation of Maidenhead.
 The endoscopy was carried out on the 29th of April 2010, in the presence of church officials and distinguished experts.
 It was discovered that the monument had been ‘robbed out’ in 1901 and filled with rubble.
 It is unknown what happened to the contents.
 What a pity for posterity!
 The conclusions of Cliveden’s report dated the 4th of May, 2010 were:

 The investigations and detailed observations made were conclusive of the following facts:

 The sarcophagus has been previously tampered with as evidenced by the broken marble moulding under the marble lid which itself appeared to be slightly out of line.

 There was no mortar bonding the sarcophagus lid to the marble sides.
 The cavity within the sarcophagus was filled with sandstone rubble loosely bound with lime mortar.